atorprotocol/external-tor-relay-bootstrap/README.md

 ```

 Once it is done, you can disconnect it from keyboard/monitor, plug it into a
-spare ethernet port on your router (or switch), attach the power cable to some
+free Ethernet port on your router, attach the rpi power cable to some USB port
-USB port (there's probably one on the router you can use), and pretty much
+(there's probably one on the router you can use), and pretty much forget about
-forget about it.
+it.

-# Adjusting the bandwidth limits
+## Adjusting the bandwidth limits

 You want to set Tor bandwidth limit to be about half of your residential
 upload max.
 Here's how to calculate it: